User Tools

 • Safety 134

-First Alarm Assignments – Nothing Showing Mode
+First Alarm Assignments – Investigation Mode

-If they observe Nothing Showing, the Officer and his crew will enter the Building and determine the nature of the Incident following the guidelines laid out in Responding to a Commercial Fire Alarm - High Rise.
-This is a potentially dynamic situation, you will need to make adaptive decisions as the situation develops.
-Initially the first arriving Engine shall establish Command and will need to set up the incident with the following three priorities.
+If they observe Nothing Showing, the Officer and his crew will enter the building and determine the nature of the Incident following the guidelines laid out in “Responding to a Commercial Fire Alarm - High-rise”.

-• Assemble a Recon/Attack group: Two to three crews shall be assembled and ascend together to where the alarm was initiated.
+• Assemble a Recon/Attack group: Two to three members should be assembled and ascend together to where the alarm was initiated (see “Recon/Attack Group” description).

-• All remaining uncommitted units will stage.
+• Staging: All remaining units will stage.

 First Alarm Assignment – Command Mode

-• Water Supply: The assigned engine will take a hydrant and hook-up and charge the Standpipe System with the first engine driver.
+• Water Supply: The 2nd arriving engine should take a hydrant and charge the Standpipe System.
+The standpipe FDC shall have priority over the sprinkler connection.

-• The standpipe FDC shall have priority over the sprinkler connection.
-If it is later scouted the sprinkler system needs a boost, it can be accounted for.
-Firefighters having water for the initial fire attack ASAP is necessary.
+• If it is later scouted that the sprinkler system needs supplementation, it can be addressed by another engine company.
+Firefighters having water for the initial fire attack takes priority over all other water supply needs.

 Group Tasks